proinsias/an-independent-mind/docs/Books/Talking to Strangers.md

 ---

+As one California prosecutor explained, “the intoxicated victim must be so ‘out of it’ that she does not understand what she is doing or what is going on around her. — location: [2248](kindle://book?action=open&asin=B07NDKVWZW&location=2248) ^ref-37761

+Victim = woman?
+Nope.

+---
 Many of those who study alcohol no longer consider it an agent of disinhibition.
 They think of it as an agent of myopia. — location: [2332](kindle://book?action=open&asin=B07NDKVWZW&location=2332) ^ref-64437

 ---